Anna (feral child)

-Alice Marie Harris (March 6, 1932 – August 6, 1942), known under the pseudonym Anna, was a feral child from Pennsylvania who was raised in isolation.
+Alice Marie Harris (March 6, 1932 – August 6, 1942), known under the pseudonym Anna, was an American feral child from Pennsylvania who was raised in isolation.
 She was abused for being an illegitimate child.
 From the age of five months to six years, she was kept strapped down in the attic of her home, malnourished and unable to speak or move.
 She was discovered and rescued in 1938, but died at the age of ten before she was able to fully recover from hemorrhagic jaundice.
 She is often compared to the feral children cases of Isabelle and Genie.

 Family

 Anna was born March 6, 1932, in Perryopolis, Pennsylvania, about 17 mi outside of Uniontown.
 She was the second illegitimate child of her mother, Martha, who was 27 at the time of her discovery.
 Martha lived with her father, David, a widower farmer who strongly disapproved of her indiscretions.
 David's other children included daughter Catherine and sons Jacob and Harold.

 After Anna was found, Martha married a man named George I. Eisenhauer.
 David died at the age of 72 in 1948.
 Martha died in Philadelphia in 1959.